 Every place in Croatia has its own story, legends and myths, cultural heritage, and something unique, something they called their own.
 These areas represent a mixture of East and West, have been an area of interest of great political forces, a center of wars and battles of confronted civilizations seen in today's legacy.
 That is why, no matter where you go, you will have something to see, experience, and photograph.

-But, some cultural events especially notice.
+But, some cultural events are especially noticed.
 They are a part of the resident's genetic code and have a great national value.
 They are also internationally recognized.
 That is why Croatia is a land of rich material and non-material heritage concerning its population size.
 Some of the events are top tourist events and a great example of the language and social culture, history, and life mentality in these areas.
 And in our two-part article, you will get to meet some of them!

 1. DAYS OF DIOCLETIAN - SPLIT